Yangtze Patrol: 1930–1942

 After the Japanese took control of much of the middle and lower Yangtze in the 1930s, American river gunboats entered into a period of inactivity and impotence.
 During the early-1930s, National Revolutionary Army took control of much of the north bank of the middle river.
 The climax of hostilities occurred in 1937 with the Rape of Nanking and the sinking of Panay by the Japanese.
 The USS Panay incident was the first loss of a U.S. Navy vessel in the conflict which would soon become World War II.
 Just prior to the Attack on Pearl Harbor, most of the ships on the Yangtze River Patrol were brought out of China, with only the smallest gunboats, Wake (the renamed Guam) and Tutuila remaining behind.
 Wake, at Shanghai, was subsequently captured by the Japanese.
-Tutuila, at Chungking, was turned over to the Chinese.
+Tutuila, at Chongqing, was turned over to the Chinese.
 When the other gunboats reached Manila, the Yangtze River Patrol was formally dissolved when, on 5 December 1941, Rear Admiral Glassford sent the message, "COMYANGPAT DISSOLVED".
-Subsequently, the evacuated ships were all scuttled, or captured with their crews and imprisoned by the Japanese, after the fall of Corregidor in mid-1942.
+Subsequently, the evacuated ships were all scuttled or captured with their crews and imprisoned by the Japanese, after the fall of Corregidor in mid-1942.
 Luzon was later salvaged and used by the Japanese.
 USS Asheville was sunk in battle on 3 March 1942 and Mindanao was scuttled on 2 May; Oahu was sunk in battle 5 May 1942.

 During different periods of time, Naval and Marine Corps personnel, who were in the patrol, were eligible for either the Yangtze Service Medal or the China Service Medal.